MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 1. Select **Connect and sync**.

 The new workspace now contains the content of the Git repo folder.
 Notice it doesn't contain the *.pbix* file.
 Since *.pbix* files are unsupported, this file wasn't copied to the Git repo when we synced.
-This is the workspace you use to make changes to the semantic model and report until you're ready to share them with your team.
+Use this workspace to make changes to the semantic model and report until you're ready to share them with your team.

 ## Step 7: Edit the workspace